Accepting Loss and Offering Victory to Others

 Since that karmic relation already exists, what we want to do is to change the flavor of that relation.
 If we get even and say something nasty back to them, then this negative cycle goes on and on over many more lifetimes.
 Instead, we have an opportunity to change the nature of this relationship.
 “May this interaction with me turn into a cause,” as it says in the verse, “for fulfilling all of his or her aims.”
 In other words, by wishing the other person well, rather than wishing them something terrible, we change the whole structure of that relationship.

 (III.16) And may everyone who speaks badly of me, or does something else that’s of harm, or likewise hurls ridicule at me, become someone with the fortune for a purified state.

-It’s like what I was explaining with this friend of mine, who used the money that I gave him in order to build something for me, he used it for himself.
-Rather than getting angry with him, “May you enjoy this; I’m not going to get angry at you.”
-By turning it into a gift in my mind, then, “May I be able to give you even more and bring you to a state of enlightenment.”
+This verse is similar to the example of my friend keeping the money that I gave him to arrange something for me.
+Rather than getting angry with him, I thought, “May you enjoy this; I’m not going to get angry at you.”
+By turning the situation into a gift in my mind, it led to the wish, “May I be able to give you even more and bring you to a state of enlightenment.”

 (12) A bodhisattva’s practice is, even if someone under the power of great desire steals or causes others to steal all our wealth, to dedicate to him our bodies, resources, and constructive actions of the three times.

-This is exactly what I was describing with my friend who took my money.
+This is exactly the point I was making about my friend who took my money.

 (13) A bodhisattva’s practice is, even if while we haven’t the slightest fault ourselves, someone were to chop off our heads, to accept on ourselves his negative consequences, through the power of compassion.